vincenzadurante/cordova-plugin-ios-keychain/README.md

  @param failureCallback returns the error string as the argument to the callback, for a failure
  @param key the key to set
  @param value the value to set
- @param useTouchID whether to store the value with security such that TouchID will be needed to grab it
+ @param keychainGroup The name of keychain group (Optional)
- @param keychainGroup The name of keychain group (Optional) */
+ @param keychainAccessGroup The name of keychain access group (Optional) */
-Keychain.setJson(successCallback, failureCallback, 'key', 'value', useTouchID, 'com.group.sharedKeysApp1andApp2');
+Keychain.setJson(successCallback, failureCallback, 'key', 'value','com.group.sharedKeysApp1andApp2', 'XXXXXX.com.group.sharedKeysApp1andApp2');

 /*
  Gets a JSON value for a key